 you’re making skinless duck breasts: Combine 2 teaspoons each dry

-mustard and sweet paprika, 1/2 teaspoon each five-spice powder, and 1/4 teaspoon
+mustard and sweet paprika, 1/2 teaspoon five-spice powder, and 1/4 teaspoon

 each freshly ground black pepper, ground cinnamon, and sea salt.